AndreiRaducanu/Web-Crawler/README.md

 ## License 📜

-This project is licensed under the [MIT License](LICENSE.txt), which means you are free to use and modify the code for your purposes.
+This project is licensed under the **MIT License**, which means you are free to use and modify the code for your purposes.